 Which animals will your volunteer efforts help?

-Since the mission of most horse sanctuaries is to end all equine suffering, you might not just find horses at your chosen horse sanctuary.
-Instead, all of the following animals might find a forever home at a horse sanctuary, too:
+Since the mission of most horse volunteer projects is to end all equine suffering, you might not just find horses at your chosen volunteer project.
+Instead, you might find yourself working with all of the following animals, too:

-There are horses in need all over the world.
-This means that your horse sanctuary voluntary work might take you to North America, Europe or as far as Asia.
+There are projects rescuing and working with horses all over the world.
+This means that your voluntary work might take you to North America, Europe or as far as Asia.
 It is up to you to decide where you would like to volunteer and how far from home you want to travel.
-From England to Spain, horse sanctuaries are especially popular in Europe.
-If you are a horse lover who wants to do good as well as see the world, you might thus want to consider a Europe trip after your time as a volunteer at a local horse sanctuary.
+From England to Spain, horse projects are especially popular in Europe.
+If you are a horse lover who wants to do good as well as see the world, you might thus want to consider a trip to Europe

-No matter which horse sanctuary program you enroll in, you will probably be asked to work with horses directly.
-Depending on the skill set that you bring to the table, you might get to train horses.
-Of course, promoting good horse care, cleaning, and feeding horses as well as cleaning their stables will be part of your job description.
-Moreover, your help might be required in raising funds, too.
-In addition, any horse sanctuary volunteer program will afford you the chance to improve your foreign languages skills.
-Hence, you might want to choose a horse sanctuary that is located in a country whose language you are dying to learn or already speak a little.
-As a horse sanctuary volunteer, you might also find yourself doing office work or making calls.
+Your help might be required in raising funds, too.
+In addition, any horse volunteer program will afford you the chance to improve your foreign languages skills.
+Hence, you might want to choose a project that is located in a country whose language you are dying to learn or already speak a little.
+As a volunteer working with horses, you might also find yourself doing office work or making calls.
 However, most of the work will be hands-on, wherefore you should definitely bring a love of horses to the table.
 From time to time, you might be able to help with the veterinarian treatment of horses, too.
-Do not be afraid to get your hands dirty if you want to spend your time volunteering at a horse sanctuary.
+Thus you definitely shouldn’t be afraid to get your hands dirty if you want to spend your time volunteering with horses!

-While becoming a maritime or wildlife conservation volunteer can mean entering unchartered territories, volunteering at a horse sanctuary is quite safe.
-You can even volunteer at a horse sanctuary in Europe!
-If you are thinking about becoming a veterinarian and have a special interest in horses, volunteer work at ahorse sanctuary will not only look great on your resume.
+While becoming a maritime or wildlife conservation volunteer can mean entering unchartered territories, volunteering with horses is generally quite safe.
+You can even volunteer at a horse project in Europe if you don’t want to wander too far from home!
+If you are thinking about becoming a veterinarian and have a special interest in horses, volunteer work with horses will not only look great on your resume.
 Rather, it will also be an experience that you are not going to forget anytime soon.
 You can improve your skills while working with horses and grow as a person.
 If you have not traveled much thus far, becoming a volunteer abroad is the perfect way to see the world while doing good.
 Spending time in a foreign country without your family and friends will even turn you into a more mature individual.

-Of course, volunteering at a horse sanctuary can be great fun, too.
+Of course, volunteering with horses can be great fun, too.
 Horses are incredibly loving animals and if you treat them well, they will definitely show you their appreciation.
-Yet, as a horse sanctuary volunteer, you might face some challenges, such as when a horse does not trust you right away.
+Yet, as a horse volunteer, you might face some challenges, such as when a horse does not trust you right away.
 However, overcoming these hurdles and gaining the horse’s trust will be all the more rewarding.
-Further keep in mind that you will be working with other horse sanctuary volunteers who will likely become your friends.
+Further keep in mind that you will be working with other horse volunteers who will likely become your friends.
 In fact, these friendships might last you a lifetime.

-What should I consider to choose the right horse sanctuary for me?
+What should I consider to choose the right volunteer work for me?

-Since there are many horse sanctuary volunteer programs all over the world to choose from, you might be asking yourself what you need to consider.
-First and foremost, you should make sure that the mission of your chosen horse sanctuary speaks to you.
+Since there are many horse volunteer programs all over the world to choose from, you might be asking yourself what you need to consider.
+First and foremost, you should make sure that the mission of your chosen horse volunteer project speaks to you.
 Definitely think about what country you would like to visit as a volunteer.
 Depending on what foreign languages you speak, this might influence your decision.
-Please ask yourself what else there is to do outside of your horse sanctuary volunteer work.
+Please ask yourself what else there is to do outside of your daily volunteer work.
 All in all, the following factors should be taken into consideration:

 - Cost of living